vespa-engine/blog/_drafts/lucene-linguistics.md

            bundle="my-vespa-app" />
 ```

-In case there is no analyzer set up, then the Lucene StandardAnalyzer is used.
+### Mental model

 With that many options using Lucene linguistics might seem a bit complicated.
 However, the mental model is simple: priority for conflict resolution.
 The priority of the analyzers in the descending order is:
 1. Lucene linguistics component configuration;
 1. Component that extend the Lucene Analyzer class;
 1. Default analyzers per language;
-1. StandardAnalyzer.
+1. `StandardAnalyzer`.

 This means that e.g. if both a configuration and a component are specified for a language, then an analyzer from the configuration is used because it has a higher priority.

+### Asymmetric tokenization

-Going against [suggestions](https://docs.vespa.ai/en/linguistics.html#stemming) you can achieve an asymmetric tokenization for a language.
+Going against [suggestions](https://docs.vespa.ai/en/linguistics.html#stemming) you can achieve an asymmetric tokenization for some language.
-Index with stemming turned on and query with stemming turned off.
+The trick is to, e.g. index with stemming turned on and query with stemming turned off.
-Under the hood a pair of any two Lucene analyzers will do the job.
+Under the hood a pair of any two Lucene analyzers can do the job.
 However, it becomes your problem to set up analyzers that produce matching tokens.

 ## Differences from Elasticsearch